slurmulon/gooey-spec/README.md

 ## Concerns

+- Would this solution box people in to overly opinionated design?
+I think not since I keep running into the same problems with similar yet different solutions, but perhaps others can convince me otherwise.
 - There is no need to save entities in too many sources.
 For instance, it's often adequate to only need `api` and `memory`.
 Perhaps an `offline` source as well.

 ## Future